 Continuing education is a very important aspect of healthcare delivery.
-Many excellent resources are available today to expand a user's knowledge about many aspects of ultrasound therapy.
-BTL recommends a thorough review of this guide prior to operating the equipment.
+Many excellent resources are today available to expand a user's knowledge about many aspects of ultrasound therapy.
+BTL recommends a thorough review of this guide prior to operating the equipment and a search of educational reading material on the internet.